UniMath/agda-unimath/src/metric-spaces/discrete-premetric-structures.lagda.md

           ( H))
 ```

-### Neighbors in the discrete premetric are indistinguishable
+#### Neighbors in the canonical discrete premetric are indistinguishable

 ```agda
 module _